Committees

 Members: All members of Regional Council Chair: Michael Harris Vice Chair: Robert Deutschmann Contact: Regional Clerk's Office, 519-575-4400 |

-The Community Services (CS) Committee is responsible for reviewing and reporting on all areas within the Public Health and Emergency Services and Community Services departments referred to it by Council and other areas within the organization, including:
+The Community and Health Services (C&HSS) Committee is responsible for reviewing and reporting on all areas within the Public Health and Paramedic Services and Community Services departments referred to it by Council and other areas within the organization, including:

 Members: All members of Regional Council Chair: Jim Erb Vice Chair: Pam Wolf Contact: Regional Clerk's Office, 519-575-4400 |